The African Tech

 - Hear them talk frankly and directly of their triumphs, challenges and lessons learned.

-- Each episode will inspire and help you overcome the hurdles of building a tech startup in Africa as a female leaders.
+- Each episode will inspire and help you overcome the hurdles of building a tech startup in Africa as a female leader.

 Interviewed by Joké Adekunle